 At Alexander Graham Bell National Historic Site you can explore the amazing worlds of a life that has touched all of us.
 Here you can discover how air and water captured Bell's imagination and find out how he bridged the world between sound and silence by teaching the deaf people to speak.

-Regular interpretation programs, in the May to October period, include presentations by staff, kite making, experiments and more.
-Throughout the year there are special events.
+Regular interpretation programs, in the May to October period, include White Glove Tours, guided tours, children's dress-up tours, slide shows, kite making, experiments and more.

 A gallery passageway called "Sound and Silence" tells the story of Dr. Bell's work teaching deaf people to speak and follows his life from his birth in Scotland to his arrival in Baddeck in 1885.

-The site maintains a collection of various materials to support interpretation, such as audiovisual equipment, supplies for the kite program and the children's experiment program.
-In addition, the large archival collection is available to the public for research purposes, Monday to Friday from 9 a.m. - 4 p.m. by appointment.
+The large archival collection is available to the public for research purposes, Monday to Friday from 9 a.m. - 4 p.m. by appointment.